jjinking/designing-data-intensive/NOTES.md

 Multi-dimensional, only makes sense to talk about scalability w.r.t a specific type of load, i.e. data transfer load, cpu load, etc

 Use **load parameters** to describe current load, i.e. requests per second to a web server

+#### Example: Twitter

+Posting tweets

+- 4.6k posts/sec avg
+- 12k posts/sec peak

+User home timeline

+- 300k requests/sec

+Twitter's challenge is to fan out

+- Posts are easy
+- User home timeline require complex joining of db to list all posts by users who current user is following
+- Twitter uses a caching method to enqueue new tweets to timeline queues per user
+- This involves more computing at write time rather than read time, since the rate of reads is much higher than rate of writes
+  - [jjinking] But if it's crucial to have fast reads, even if rate of reads is much lower, it might be better to do it this way